F-Stop-Technologies/fstop-mint-isogen/README.md

 # fstop-mint-installer *UNDER CONSTRUCTION*
-Install F-Stop Mint on LMDE 5
+Install F-Stop Mint on Debian Sid

 ## NOTE
 to test (use in a vm for now):